 The point is, competition for the attention of LinkedIn members is just as fierce as on any other social media channel.
 Of course, paid promotion has its own place reserved on the user’s feed despite the quantity of organic content.

-But still, you will need to make your Sponsored Content post stand out from the crowd.
 And one way to do it, apart from having a highly visual banner (you can check my LinkedIn ad examples here), is through a powerful LinkedIn ad copy.

 1. Keep it short & sweet